crusher-dev/documentation/blog/2020-07-22-influxdb-lp-on-tcp.md

 ## InfluxDB line protocol refresher

 If you have used ILP before, this should all be review.
-If you're new to ILP, this will tell you how you should write your data to QuestDB.
+If you're new to ILP, this will tell you how you should write your data to Crusher.

 ### Basic structure